Ngoguey42/courses/mit/Algorithms_for_Planar_Graphs_and_Beyond.md

  - Let w be a vertex weight function w : V -> R+ (individual weights must be <= (1 - α)*w(V) )
  - V can be partitionned into 3 disjoint sets A,B,S:
 	 - no edges connect A and B
+	 - A and B may not form connected subgraphs
 	 - w(A) and w(B) are roughly the same ( w(A), w(B) <= α w(V) )
 	 - S stays small ( |S| <= f(n) )
 	 - Computed in linear time
 - Edge separator vs Vertex separator
  - Vertex separator in a binary tree allows α = 2/3
  - Edge separator in a binary tree allows α = 3/4
-- Triangulation of a graph
+- Triangulation of a graph (maximal planar)
  - The dual of a triangulated graph in a binary graph
  - A spanning the in the dual of a triangulated graph is a binary tree
 - Vertex degree in a binary tree is at most 3